-• Training
+Training

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business, we provide appropriate training to our staff.
-Our Board of Directors has completed anti-slavery training.
-Training is also mandatory for all members of the Wine Buying team who visit vineyards and wineries across the world, and for selected senior members of our operations team who supervise our warehouse, customer contact centre and outsourced mail houses.
+Our Board of Directors completed anti-slavery training in 2019 to demonstrate their commitment to upholding the rights of workers.
+Training is mandatory for all members of the Wine Buying team who visit vineyards and wineries across the world, and for selected senior members of our operations team who supervise our warehouse, customer contact centre and outsourced mail houses.
 Day to day responsibility for our Modern Slavery compliance sits with our Group Compliance Manager, who reports to a Board member.
 Training is refreshed as appropriate on a regular basis.

-• Employee Engagement
+Employee Engagement

 All employees have an obligation to familiarise themselves with our Slavery and Human Trafficking Statement.
-This statement is included in the Employee handbook forming part of their contract of employment, and is available at all times via our intranet.
+This statement is included in the Employee handbook forming part of their contract of employment, and is available at all times via our intranet and website.

-• Ethical Policy
+Ethical Policy